-Bharwa Karela Fry recipe is nothing but stuffing the masala in the bitter gourd and frying it.
+Bharwa Karela Fry recipe with step by step photos and video is nothing but stuffing the masala in the bitter gourd and frying it.
 Yummy, delicious and spicy, this dish is just perfect for the winter days.

 For more similar recipes try the following

 what are the health benefits of bitter gourd